David H. Schwartz

 For over 45 years, Attorney David H. Schwartz has been handling legal matters as it pertains to business management.
 Using his extensive understanding of California's business judgment rule, Mr. Schwartz can help protect you and your business from personal liability.
 He will evaluate your unique situation and determine your best defense against business mismanagement claims brought against you.

-Contact the Law Offices of David H. Schwartz today to schedule a one-on-one consultation with an experienced California business litigation attorney.
+Contact the Law Offices of David H. Schwartz, INC. today to schedule a one-on-one consultation with an experienced California business litigation attorney.
 Mr. Schwartz can fight aggressively on your side to protect your rights and your business.
 Attorney David H. Schwartz proudly represents business owners and corporate directors throughout San Francisco, Alameda County, Santa Clara, Oakland, San Mateo, and the San Francisco Bay Area of California.